RafalPloszka/lego-minifigs-mystery-box/README.md

 ## Getting Started

-First, run the development server:
+First run the development server:

 ```bash
 npm run dev
 ```

 Open [http://127.0.0.1:5173/](http://127.0.0.1:5173/) with your browser to see the result.

+In order to to use all app features create `.env file` (look `.example.env`) You can get your API key from [https://rebrickable.com/api/](https://rebrickable.com/api/).

 ## Tech stack